Vertiv (VRT)

 9. Cash Is King

-Vertiv has shown impressive cash profitability, enabling it to ride out cyclical downturns more easily while maintaining its investments in new and existing offerings.
-The company’s free cash flow margin averaged 8.7% over the last five years, better than the broader industrials sector.
+Vertiv has shown robust cash profitability, enabling it to comfortably ride out cyclical downturns while investing in plenty of new offerings and returning capital to investors.
+The company’s free cash flow margin averaged 10.3% over the last five years, quite impressive for an industrials business.

-Taking a step back, we can see that Vertiv’s margin expanded by 7.9 percentage points during that time.
-This is encouraging because it gives the company more optionality.
+Taking a step back, we can see that Vertiv’s margin expanded by 16 percentage points during that time.
+This is encouraging, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.

-Vertiv’s free cash flow clocked in at $462 million in Q3, equivalent to a 17.3% margin.
-This result was good as its margin was 1.1 percentage points higher than in the same quarter last year, building on its favorable historical trend.
+Vertiv’s free cash flow clocked in at $909.9 million in Q4, equivalent to a 31.6% margin.
+This result was good as its margin was 16.2 percentage points higher than in the same quarter last year, building on its favorable historical trend.

 10. Return on Invested Capital (ROIC)